naomijub/queue-queue/README.md

 > Name inspired by the sound birds make "cuckoo"

-A simple priority queue crate that supports defining the prority of an element.
+A simple priority queue crate that supports defining the prority of an element with zero default dependencies.